All About Olive Wood

 What is Olive Wood?

 The olive tree is a common species found in many parts of the world.
 The trees are found in coastal areas where they can receive plenty of rainfall and have a suitable climate for growth.
-The olive trees are evergreen trees which means they continue to grow leaves throughout the year and are not seasonal.
-The trees can grow to a height of up to 20 meters with a trunk diameter of just a few centimetres.
+The olive trees are evergreen trees, which means they continue to grow leaves throughout the year and are not seasonal.
+The trees can grow to a height of up to 20 metres with a trunk diameter of just a few centimetres.

 The olive trees generally grow in coastal regions and are known for their high resistance to salt air.
 Two main types of olive trees are grown commercially.
 The first is the European olive which is grown in Mediterranean climates while the second is the African olive which is grown in African or tropical climates.
 The olive trees are deciduous and lose their leaves during the winter months.
-The olive leaves are highly resistant to pests, bacteria and fungi and are used for the production of olive oil, olive soap, olive foodstuffs and other items.
+The olive leaves are highly resistant to pests, bacteria, and fungi and are used for the production of olive oil, olive soap, olive foodstuffs and other items.

 Olive Wood: Characteristics